Today’s rates for a wide variety of multifamily loans

 The short answer is that it depends.
 High-demand markets with high property values will have notably lower cap rate averages than lower-demand parts of the country with stagnating market values.

 In 2022, multifamily cap rates hit their lowest point in years, reaching between 3% and 4% for Class A properties in some of the tightest markets.
-Typically multifamily cap rates are a good deal higher, especially for older, smaller properties outside of primary markets.
+Since then, they've started to climb significantly (especially in certain markets).

 How Is a Cap Rate Different from a Gross Rent Multiplier?